Skip to main content

 • Sanjay Ghodawat University, Kolhapur — rising South Maharashtra leader; CSE / Mech / Civil with research and startup-incubation programmes.

-• Spicer Adventest University — international-curriculum private campus.
+• Spicer Adventist University — international-curriculum private campus.

 • Vijaybhoomi University — cross-disciplinary "liberal professional" engineering.